Warhorst/advent_of_code/README.md

 ```
 ### Graph
-The solutions involves interpreting the input as a graph and analyzing it, mostly by using graph algorithms.
+The solutions involves interpreting the input as one ore more graphs and analyzing them using graph algorithms.

 The (currently not used) [petgraph](https://docs.rs/petgraph/latest/petgraph/) library might be usable in the future to work with graphs.